kemitchell/plaintemplate.js/README.md

     2. _Context_, the context in which the token is to be stringified

-    3. _Stringify_ a function used to recursively stringify other [plaintemplate-parse][parse] tokens, of three arguments:
+    3. _Stringify_, a function used to recursively stringify other [plaintemplate-parse][parse] tokens, of three arguments:

         1. _Content_, an array of [plaintemplate-parse][parse] text and